Proxy adviser ISS opposes plan by Hudson's Bay chairman to take firm private

 ($1 = 1.3301 Canadian dollars)

-(Reporting by Bhargav Acharya in Bengaluru and Greg Roumeliotis in New York; Additional reporting by Maria Ponnezhath; Editing by Edwina Gibbs and Sonya Hepinstall)
+(Reporting by Bhargav Acharya in Bengaluru and Greg Roumeliotis in New York; Editing by Edwina Gibbs)

 ((Bhargav.Acharya@thomsonreuters.com; Outside U.S. +918067491590 ; Reuters Messaging: Bhargav.Acharya.thomsonreuters.com@reuters.net))